genenetwork/gn_server/doc/API.md

 ### Introduction

-Most of the API outputs JSON.
-JSON can be parsed by JSON parsers, available in most languages.
+GeneNetwork offers unprecedented access to the data of thousands of QTL and GWAS experiments executed in the last decennium.
+These datasets include mouse, rat, arabidopsis and even human data.
+Next to having a browser-based user interface for accessing this data, our goal is to present all data also through a REST API, so that it can be used by anyone who has access to, for example, R and Python.
+Next to R/qtl-style CSV, most of the GN API outputs JSON.
+JSON can be parsed by JSON parsers, available in most programming languages.

 See if the server is live